RAF Ballyhalbert: Fleet Air Arm use

+In 1942, a request for lodger facilities and a Royal Naval Air Section at RAF Ballyhalbert was granted by RAF Northern Ireland.
+On 14 July 1945 the airbase was transferred by RAF Northern Ireland on loan to the Admiralty and known as Royal Naval Air Station Ballyhalbert (RNAS Ballyhalbert).
+On 17 July it was commissioned as HMS Corncrake with Captain G.N.P.
+Stringer as commanding officer.

 As HMS Corncrake the airfield was used by the Fleet Air Arm for squadrons working up for carrier duty.
 On 13 November 1945 the airfield was closed and placed on Care and Maintenance.
 By 1947, with no further use made of the site it was abandoned.
 The airfield was sold to developers in March 1960, and is in use for several popular caravan parks.